-If the controlling signal rises above the maximum of the destination then an 'up' arrow \clubsuit is shown instead of the bar, and if the controlling signal falls below the minimum a 'down' arrow \clubsuit is shown instead of the bar.
+If the controlling signal rises above the maximum of the destination then an 'up' arrow is shown instead of the bar, and if the controlling signal falls below the minimum a 'down' arrow is shown instead of the bar.

-The horizontal arrow next to the solid vertical bar shows the current position of the rotary knob $\stackrel{\frown}{\bigcirc}$
+The horizontal arrow next to the solid vertical bar shows the current position of the rotary knob $\bigcirc$ $\bigcirc$ the current value will follow the basic offset, since all the modulations amounts are set to zero.

-When the parameter page displays MODULATIONS NOT ACTIVE the current value will follow the basic offset, since all the modulations amounts are set to zero.
+When the parameter page displays

+MODULATIONS NOT ACTIVE

 The current value bar tries to follow the parameter page value in real-time.
 However, if the modulation is very fast this display will not be able to 'keep-up' and so you will only see a snapshot of the value at that point in time.